How to Get More Recruiters to Notice You on LinkedIn

 Not everyone agrees on whether listing your current job title, or being more descriptive and value-driven for your headline, is a better policy.
 Whichever path you choose, it’s important to think through your words carefully: these are the first words a recruiter will notice on your profile.
 Will it be enough to catch their attention?

 Use your 120-character allotment to explain what it is that you do, whether through words that specifically describe your current role, or a one-liner that succinctly sums up the value you bring to others.
+Both approaches can be effective even if you’re not currently employed and seeking work.
 A job title-related example might be “Holistic Nutritionist and Wellness Coach,” while a more descriptive line might be “Designing Wellness Programs that Help People Live Healthier, Fuller Lives.”
 You might even punch it up to say, “Award-Winning Holistic Nutritionist & Wellness Coach: Now Taking New Patients,” or be company-specific: “Holistic Nutritionist & Wellness Coach at X Company.”

 Get creative.
 Consider one thing about your role, career, skills, or certifications that sets you apart, and incorporate it into your headline.
-Trial and error is encouraged here; see what yields the best results for you, and float options by family, co-workers, and friends to get their first-impression feedback.
+Trial and error is encouraged here; see what yields the best results for you, and float options by family, co-workers and friends to get their first-impression feedback.
+As now is a bit of a wild west when it comes to a “normal” hiring process, it’s a great time to test new methods to see what gets you the most traction.

 4. Create a thoughtful summary.